json420/degu/doc/tutorial.rst

 -----------------

-Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular if your implementing symmetric, P2P communication in order to expose rich applications features and deep platform integration over HTTP.
+Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular if you're implementing symmetric, P2P communication in order to expose rich applications features and deep platform integration over HTTP.